 Avoid this by making sure each lens is receiving roughly the same amount of light.
 Simply turn the camera sideways so that each lens is being hit with the same intensity of light.

-You can adjust the ISO sensitivity in the settings of the app from 400-6400.
-Usually the lower number is less sensitive to light and have a finer grain (great for dark situations or night stuff).
+You can usually adjust the ISO sensitivity in the settings menu of the cameras app.
+Usually the lower number is less sensitive to light and will have a finer grain (great for dark situations or night stuff).
 Higher ISO situations are for fast moving objects.
-However the higher the ISO you choose the noisier, grainy shots your likely to get.
+However the higher the ISO you choose the noisier, grainier shots your likely to get.

 Create awesome tiny planet pictures or videos, you can simply view a photo choosing Tiny Planet, Little Planet, Round View and simply screenshot to save it, but I find this loses resolution and looks awful when trying to zoom in.
 I prefer to use a 3rd party app.
 To get the video you’ll also have to use another app and for more on that check here.

 One of the best features of 360° photos is how much context a single picture can capture.
-You can literally have a selfie, food pic, landmark and all of your friends around you in a single shot!
+You can literally have a selfie, foodpic, landmark and all of your friends around you in a single shot!
+You can then reframe and pic out certain areas to create a standard 16:9.
 Instead of snapping hundreds of regular photos, just take a 360 and you’ve got it all in one.
 This way you have extra time to relax and enjoy whatever you are doing!

 Lastly just get out there, have fun and be creative.